Virginia Grande Castro

 Research

-My research is focused on role models.
-This involves work such as analyzing the experiences of teachers in computing as role models for their students, of students reflecting on themselves as role models for others in the course, and generally on people in computing who may be emulated by others.
-I have developed a framework as a way of thinking of role modeling from the role model's perspective, based on who is part of this phenomenon, what can be modeled (e.g., professional competencies, emotions, types of care), how, and why.
-I approach these questions with others using theories from ethics and identity research.
+My PhD research was focused on role models.
+This involved work such as analyzing the experiences of teachers in computing as role models for their students, of students reflecting on themselves as role models for others in the course, and generally on people in computing who may be emulated by others.
+I developed a framework as a way of thinking of role modeling from the role model's perspective, based on who is part of this phenomenon, what can be modeled (e.g., professional competencies, emotions, types of care), how, and why.
+I approached these questions with others using theories from ethics and identity research.

 Media

-Examples of recorded presentations and events that where Virginia Grande has presented and/or organized.
+Examples of recorded presentations and events that Virginia Grande has presented at and/or organized.

 Virginia Grande's half-time seminar